How Does LendingTree Get Paid?

 LendingTree is compensated by companies on this site and this compensation may impact how and where offers appears on this site (such as the order).
 LendingTree does not include all lenders, savings products, or loan options available in the marketplace.

-If you regularly travel for business to one of the cities where Southwest Airlines flies, which are mostly in the U.S., the Southwest® Rapid Rewards® Premier Business Credit Card could be a good option.
-In addition to a generous sign-up bonus and annual bonus, the card offers an elevated rewards rate on Southwest purchases — which can help get you that much closer to earning the Southwest Companion Pass and free flights.
+If you regularly travel for business on Southwest Airlines, the Southwest® Rapid Rewards® Premier Business Credit Card could be a good option.
+You can earn a generous sign-up bonus and annual bonus — which can help get you that much closer to earning the Southwest Companion Pass.